-Funds are generally awarded for 6-12 months but the duration of the award may be extended [without an increase in budget] upon request and if justified by the project.
+Funds are generally awarded for 12 months but the duration of the award may be extended [without an increase in budget or change in scope] upon request and if justified by the project.
 Extension requests should be submitted to: adai@uw.edu.